Son of Morris On

-The cover photo by Peter Vernon mirrors that of the original Morris On album with a photograph of the principal participants in morris-associated costume, but with modern accessories.
+The cover photo by Peter Vernon mirrors that of the original Morris On album with a photograph of the principal participants (left to right: Michael Gregory, Phil Pickett, Ashley Hutchings, Simon Nicol and John Tams) in morris-associated costumes, but with modern accessories.

 The album was produced by Ashley Hutchings.

 It has been compared favourably with the original Morris On album.
 Paul Saunders in a review for the BBC Radio 2 website described it as 'a far more subtle and interesting affair'.